This post contains affiliate links. Read my disclosure policy here.

 - If you don't have a high-speed blender, the sour cream may not get smooth enough.

 - Some non-dairy yogurt brands have an off-white color, which will make your sour cream slightly off-white.
 It won't affect the tastiness though.
-I prefer So Delicious for its color and thickness.* If you can't find unsweetened non-dairy yogurt, you can use plain.
-Look for one that has the least amount of sugar to avoid a slight sweet taste.
+I prefer So Delicious for its color and thickness.

 - I leave the cashews in the fridge while they are soaking.